redis/redis-doc/topics/indexes.md

 As you can see substituting N bits from the index gives us search boxes of side `2^(N/2)`.

-So what we do is to check the dimension where our search box is smaller, and check the nearest power of two to this number.
+So what we do is check the dimension where our search box is smaller, and check the nearest power of two to this number.
 Our search box was 50,100 to 100,300, so it has a width of 50 and an height of 200.
 We take the smaller of the two, 50, and check the nearest power of two